AzureCosmosDB/CosmicMemory/README.md

 ## Core Functionalities

 ### Client-Side Memory
-- **Push to Stack** ⚡ - Store memories in client-side RAM for immediate access
+- **Add to local** ⚡ - Store memories in client-side RAM for immediate access
-- **Get from Stack** 📤 - Retrieve recent conversation context instantly for LLM prompts
+- **Get from local** 📤 - Retrieve recent conversation context instantly for LLM prompts
-- **Pop from Stack** ↩️ - Remove the most recent memory from RAM
+- **Pop from local** ↩️ - Remove the most recent memory from RAM
-- **Clear Stack** 🧹 - Reset client-side memory when starting new conversations
+- **Clear local** 🧹 - Reset client-side memory when starting new conversations

 ### Azure Cosmos DB Memory Persistence
 - **Write to Database** 💾 - Persist individual memories directly to Azure Cosmos DB with automatic token counting and embeddings
-- **Batch Write Stack** 📦 - Commit multiple accumulated memories from RAM to an Azure Cosmos DB container
+- **Write Local to Daatabase** 📦 - Commit multiple accumulated memories from RAM to an Azure Cosmos DB container
 - **Database/Container Creation** 🏗️ - Automatically create Azure Cosmos DB database and container with full-text and vector indexing policies

 ### Advanced Search & Retrieval in Azure Cosmos DB